PennRobotics/ShureDroid/README.md

 ## Legal Information

 In short: end users, use this software at your own risk and within the boundaries of your own laws.
-Shure, please do not sue and make an official app for Android.
+Shure, please do not sue or C&amp;D (it does not make sense) and instead make an official app for Android.

 I am a U.S. citizen with permanent EU residency.
 Both territories specifically allow examining software in the case of establishing interoperability with independent computer programs.
 (EU Computer Programs